Jumps in speeds of hereditary properties in finite relational languages: introduction

-We end this introduction with a some problems which remain open around this topic.
+We end this introduction by outlining some problems which remain open around this topic.
 First, Theorem \ref{thm:graphcase} describes precisely the speeds occurring within the fastest growth rate (case (4)).
 A similar analysis in the hypergraph setting would amount to understanding the possible Tur\'{a}n densities of hereditary hypergraph properties, a notoriously difficult question which we have made no attempt to address in this paper (see e.g. \cite{pikhurko}).

 There are many questions remaining around the penultimate range.
 For instance, in the graph case, Theorem \ref{thm:graphcase} gives a precise lower bound for the penultimate range, namely the $n$-th Bell number $\calB_n$.
 This is accomplished in \cite{ajump} by characterizing the minimal graph properties in this range, which they show are the properties consisting of disjoint unions of cliques $\calH_{cl}$, or disjoint unions of anti-cliques, $\calH_{\overline{cl}}$.
 A general analogue of this kind of result would be very interesting.